paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 ### Solution Components<a name="components"></a>

-The current proposal discusses solution components in terms of:
+The current proposal discusses components of the solution in terms of:

 - [New Processes](#processes)
 - [Software Applications](#software)